 Bowl feeders for stoppers and other small parts change over without tools, thus reducing downtime from 10–30 min to less than

 1 min.
-Patent-pending units simply lift off, clean easily, and are retrofittable (QS Systems bowl feeders, Service Engineering).
+Patent-pending units simply unlatch and lift off; the unlatching/latching mechanism can be automated (QS Systems bowl

 Dots of an instant-bonding, pressure-sensitive adhesive are dispensed from a paper carrier web to provide a competitively